microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 ## Prerequisites

-- You must have an Azure subscription with the ability to create Azure Virtual Machines.
-You must have the ability to create Azure Virtual Machines in the Azure region of your choice.
-For instructor led workshops, check with you instructor.
+- You must have an Azure subscription with the ability to create Azure Virtual Machines in the Azure region of your choice.
+For instructor led workshops, check with you instructor on a provided subscription.
-- You must have permissions to a SQL Server on Azure Virtual Machine from the Azure Marketplace.
+- You must have permissions to deploy a SQL Server on Azure Virtual Machine from the Azure Marketplace.
 - You will need a client computer that can use the Remote Desktop Protocol(RDP)
 - You will need access to files from the workshop at https://aka.ms/cloudsqlworkshop.